Jupiter Ace: Development

 Avoiding sources was compensated by storing comments entered in the code with the compiled output, traditional compilation would discard such comments.
 The comments were then recovered on decompiling.
 As a result of "code is the source", modified words (edited) would demand actualization of all code using the one newly edited.
 This was done with the non standard REDEFINE command.

 Although not explicitly designed for such a purpose, the compiled Forth could be utilised for ROM extensions to the built in system.
 External ROMs were developed with Ace Forth to be used as control applications.

 Add-ons

-The machine was able to use some ZX-81 add-ons due to similar RAM locations, and external expansion slot.
+The machine was able to use some ZX81 add-ons due to similar RAM locations, and external expansion slot.
 Jupiter Cantab made a 16 KB RAM pack, and external companies made similar RAM packs as well as other peripherals and interfaces.